 Confidence is not defined by what it is wearing or how hip it is.

 A confident guy doesn’t have to wear the latest and hottest clothing or accessories to be confident.

-He can look totally casual or dressed up and still give off the aura of being confident.
+He looks totally casual or dressed up and continues to give off the aura of being confident.